phax/ph-jaxb-plugin/README.md

     * `T get...AtIndex(int)` - get the element at the specified index
     * `void add...(T)` - add a new entry to the list
 * `ph-offset-dt-extension` (since 2.3.3.2) - add additional methods for Offset* date time types using their `Local` counterparts
+* `ph-package-null-marked` (since 5.1.1) - add the `org.jspecify.annotations.NullMarked` annotation to all generated packages
 * `ph-tostring` - auto implement `toString` using `com.helger.commons.string.ToStringGenerator.getToString()`.
 This requires the created code to depend on [ph-commons >= 8.6.2](https://github.com/phax/ph-commons).
 * `ph-value-extender` (since 2.3.1.3) - create additional constructors with the 'value' as argument as well as getter and setter for the value

 # News and noteworthy

+v5.1.1 - work in progress
+* Added new plugin `ph-package-null-marked`

 v5.1.0 - 2025-11-02
 * Updated to ph-commons 12.1.0